AdobeDocs/analytics-platform.en/help/projects/perform-basic-analysis.md

 ---
-title: Perform basic analysis in [!UICONTROL Customer Journey Analytics]
+title: Perform basic analysis in Customer Journey Analytics
-description: Describes how to create a data view to a Platform dataset in [!UICONTROL Customer Journey Analytics] (CJA)
+description: Describes how to create a data view to a Platform dataset in Customer Journey Analytics (CJA)
 ---

 # Perform basic analysis